mozilla/ActiveData/docs/ActiveData Summary 181116.md

 During this time, ActiveData was deployed: Not officially, and it still did not pass all tests, but it was good enough for Coverage queries and good enough to support the ETL pipeline.

-## Upgrade ActiveData.
+## Finish Upgrade ActiveData.
 No, Really.

 The fourth quarter of 2018 was to start.
 The ActiveData upgrade was looking like a failure.
 So, with the cluster working for months now, and other projects being done, I was ready for the final deploy.